samuelcolvin/dnserver/README.md

 Simple DNS server written in python for use in development and testing.

-The DNS serves it's own records, if none are found it proxies the request to and upstream DNS server eg. google at `8.8.8.8`.
+The DNS serves it's own records, if none are found it proxies the request to an upstream DNS server eg. google at `8.8.8.8`.

 You can setup records you want to serve with a custom `zones.txt` file,